 Physical Development

-- Weight and Length
+Weight and Length

-The average weight for a 4-month-old baby boy is 15 pounds and 7 ounces (7 kg) and 14 pounds and 2 ounces (6.4 kg) for a 4-month-old baby girl.
+The average weight of a 4-month-old baby boy is 15 pounds and 7 ounces (7 kg), and 14 pounds and 2 ounces (6.4 kg) for a 4-month-old baby girl.

 A 4-month-old baby boy is, on average, 25.25 inches (63.9 cm) long, while the average length for a baby girl of the same age is 24.5 inches (62.1 cm).

-- Vision
+Vision

 By this age, your baby’s vision has also sharpened.
-Before, your baby has preferred sharp contrasting colors, but now, your 4-month-old can recognize more subtle color contrasts.
+Before, your baby preferred sharp contrasting colors, but now, your 4-month-old can recognize more subtle color contrasts.

 Motor skills